thomaszhao/radar-js-api/README.md

 **What to expect when the page loads**

-The role of the bootstrap code is to create some stub functions and then initiate the download of the actual Radar JS API code from radar.cedexis.com, which it does from an onload event handler.
+The role of the bootstrap code is to create some stub functions and then initiate the download of the actual Radar JavaScript API code from radar.cedexis.com, which it does from an onload event handler.
 You can see these downloads outlined in red in the image below.

 ![Initial API JavaScript requests](./images/api_js_requests.png "Radar JavaScript downloads")